Inquiry and Discovery Living-Learning Communities

 • Active peer leaders educate residents on areas of interest (compost, fast fashion, environmental justice, etc), connect residents to campus and community resources (eGarden, clubs, Genesee Valley Conservancy, Career Design, internship and ambassadorship opportunities)

-• Students in all years and all majors live in Eco House
+• Eco House is open to students in all years and all majors

 Business & Society LLC